AfshinLab/BLR/README.md

 This will install blr in such a way that you can still modify the source code and get any changes immediately without re-installing.

-#### 2.1 MultiQC plugin

-There is a MultiQC plugin included in the BLR pipeline called MultiQC_BLR.
-If you which to run MultiQC without this plugin include `--disable-blr-plugin` in your multiqc command.

-The plugin allows for comparision between different runs.
-In this case go to the directory containing the folders for the runs you wish to compare.
-Then run:

-    multiqc -d .

-The `-d` option prepends the directory name to each sample allowing differentiation between the runs.

-#### 2.2 Linux users (not macOS)
+### 3. Optional installations

+#### 3.1 DeepVariant

-To enable DeepVariant, install it separately to your environment.
+To enable [DeepVariant](https://github.com/google/deepvariant), install it separately to your environment.
+Note that it is currently only available for linux.

     conda activate blr
     conda install deepvariant

-This will enable the `variant_caller: deepvariant` option in the analysis config file.
+To use DeepVariant for variant calling in your analysis, run:

+    blr config --set variant_caller deepvariant

-#### 2.3 Lariat aligner
+#### 3.2 Lariat aligner

 To use [lariat](https://github.com/10XGenomics/lariat) for alignment you need to manually install it within your environment.
-For help on installation see [the following instructions](doc/lariat_install.rst).
+For help on installation see [the following instructions](doc /lariat_install.rst).
+To enable mapping using lariat, run:

-### 3. Updating

-Change working directory to your blr git folder and update.

-    cd path/to/BLR
-    git pull
+    blr config --set read_mapper lariat

+#### 3.3 NAIBR

+The latest version of the [NAIBR repo](https://github.com/raphael-group/NAIBR ) will be downloaded and used automatically.
+If you want to use an other version of NAIBR this can be set through:

+    blr config --set naibr_path /path/to/NAIBR/

+## Development

+Issues are tracked through https://github.com/FrickTobias/BLR/issues.
+For more information on development go [here](#doc/develop.rst).

 ## Old version